tomrndom/osf-website/src/pages/about/board/index.md

       projects.
 We have participated in most OpenStack Summits and are active in a  few working groups.
 I personally support the InterOp Workig Group, a key area for OpenStack's  success given the centrifugal forces in such a large project.
-DT has become gold member of the  OpenStack Foundation in 2016 and has been headline sponsor for a few summits (Barcelona, Boston, Berlin).
+DT has become gold member of the  Open Infrastructure Foundation in 2016 and has been headline sponsor for a few summits (Barcelona, Boston, Berlin).
 I was serving in the board in most of 2018 until I handed over to Clemens Hardewig.</p> <p>Before joining DT end of 2011 I was a long-time